Common names for the 9 Enneagram types

 9 Motivations

-the driver for each type
+the driver (desire) for each type

-Type 5: The desire to be competent and capable
+Type 5: to be competent and capable

 Animal symbols